 Where the South Downs Way crosses Houghton Lane you turn left (west) and head all the way up the hill until you cross the A29.
 Don’t forget to look back as you climb for some truly spectacular views.
 This is the land of rolling landscapes which no photo can do justice to and it’s a reasonably quiet section of the South Downs Way.
 Once you’ve crossed the A29 you walk for about another ½ km until you come to a clump of trees and a footpath sign.
 This is where you must opt for the longer or shorter route.

-If you’d rather do the longer route, carry on the South Downs Way for roughly another 2 km instead of bearing right.
+If you’d rather do the longer route (or are looking for other walks at Bury Hill), carry on the South Downs Way for roughly another 2 km instead of bearing right.
 When you come to a bridlepath to your right at Westburton Hill, you follow it until it meets the West Sussex Literary Trail onto which you turn right and again follow it until it meets up again with the shorter version (details below).
 This way is about an extra 4 km.

 For my sins, I walked this on a rainy day with two very reluctant teenagers in tow so I was forced into doing the shorter route for which you must bear right at the clump of trees.
 It doesn’t look like a footpath at all (it looks like you’re walking across a field – you are), but you’ll see a solitary tree and a post in the distance and that’s what you’re heading for.
 Teenage moaning aside, nothing can detract from the magnificence of yet more fabulous views as you round the crest of what is Bury Hill and begin your descent into the woods.
 Beware on this section if it’s been raining because it is steep and can be very slippery but enjoy the wild garlic if you walk this way in spring.